Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Correlated Gaussian Sources on a Gaussian Broadcast Channel

-Determining whether a matrix is positive semidefinite is equivalent to computing the LDL decomposition, and checking whether the resultant diagonal matrix in the decomposition has non-negative entries.
-The matrix $\Sigma^{(0)}$ is positive semidefinite if and only if the diagonal matrix in the LDL decomposition has only non-negative entries.
+Determining whether a matrix is positive semidefinite is equivalent to computing the LDL decomposition, and checking whether the entries of the resultant diagonal matrix in the decomposition are all non-negative; {\em i.e.}, the matrix $\Sigma^{(0)}$ is positive semidefinite if and only if the diagonal matrix in the LDL decomposition has only non-negative entries.
 Computationally this can be accomplished with the Cholesky factorization \cite{matrixcomputation} on the matrix $\Sigma^{(0)}$.
 Here we provide an intuitive description of the Cholesky factorization in the context of the problem being considered, and its conceptual interpretation as the recursive thresholding determination for the channel to yield a matching.
+Readers more interested in the precise mathematical derivation can skip to the proof of Lemma \ref{lemma:cholesky} directly.

-In the first step of the Cholesky factorization, we use symmetric column and row Gaussian elimination to eliminate all the entries of the $M$-th column and the $M$-th row, except the diagonal entry.
+In the first step of the Cholesky factorization, we use symmetric column and row Gaussian elimination to eliminate all the entries of the $M$-th column and the $M$-th row, except the diagonal entry\footnote{Strictly speaking, this yields a decomposition with an upper triangular matrix instead of a lower triangular one.}.
 Denote the resulting upper-left $(M-1)\times(M-1)$ matrix after this first step as $\Sigma^{(1)}$.
 A necessary condition for the matrix $\Sigma^{(0)}$ to be positive definite is that the lower right entry of the matrix $\Sigma^{(0)}$ is strictly positive, or all the entries on the last column are zero.
-Notice that the condition only involves $\sigma^2_{X|Y_M}$ or the channel noise power $\sigma^2_{Z_M}$, which yields a necessary condition on $\sigma^2_{Z_M}$ in the form of $\sigma^2_{Z_M}\geq f^{(0)}(P,\bar{\alpha})$.
+Notice that the condition only involves $\sigma^2_{X|Y_M}$, or equivalently only the channel noise power $\sigma^2_{Z_M}$, which yields a necessary condition on $\sigma^2_{Z_M}$ in the form of $\sigma^2_{Z_M}\geq f^{(0)}(P,\bar{\alpha})$.